m-podolski/dmaia/1-Logic-and-Proofs/1-6-Rules-of-Inference.md

   1. $w(m) ∧ c(m)$        simp. iv; conj. v
   1. $∃x(w(x) ∧ c(x))$    Conclusion; exist. gen.

-- (d) ❔ “There is someone in this class who has been to France.
+- (d) ❕ “There is someone in this class who has been to France.
 Everyone who goes to France visits the Louvre.
 Therefore, someone in this class has visited the Louvre.”
   1. $∃x(c(x) ∧ f(x))$    Premise
   1. $∀x(f(x) → l(x))$    Premise
   1. $∃x(c(x) ∧ l(x))$    Premise

 15. For each of these arguments determine whether the argument is correct or incorrect and explain why.
-- (a) ❗All students in this class understand logic.
+- (a) ❓All students in this class understand logic.
 Xavier is a student in this class.
 Therefore, Xavier understands logic.
 - (b) Every computer science major takes discrete mathematics.
 Natasha is taking discrete mathematics.
 Therefore, Natasha is a computer science major.
   - Incorrect, The second statement cannot be used to draw a conclusion from the universal instatntiation of the first one.
 - (c) All parrots like fruit.
 My pet bird is not a parrot.
 Therefore, my pet bird does not like fruit.